rhel-labs/learn-katacoda/sql-server-ubi/step1.md

 `mv ./InstPubs.sql /var/mssql/scripts/`{{execute T1}}

-Now modify and set the appropriate user ownership for the script directory created to uid:10001 (the *mssql* default user uid) for database instance 1
+> **NOTE:** In SQL Server 2019, the container runs using a non-root user by default.
+The default user is *mssql* with uid *10001*.
+Modify and set the appropriate user ownership for the script directory created to uid:10001 that maps to the *mssql* user.

 `chown -R 10001:0 /var/mssql/scripts`{{execute T1}}